Azure-Samples/Microchip-SAM-IoT-Wx/SAM_IoT_Hub.md

     >wifi MyWirelessRouter,MyRoutersPassword,2
     ```

 9. Look up the ID Scope corresponding to your DPS in the Microsoft Azure Portal.
 This value is displayed in a web browser when clicking on `Overview` on the DPS resource page (the DPS should have been created earlier using a web page interface on the Azure Portal).
-The ID Scope is programmed/saved into the SAM-IoT board in the next step using a CLI command (allowing you to change the ID Scope for the board without having to reprogram the MCU's application firmware)
+The ID Scope is programmed/saved into the SAM-IoT board in the next step using a CLI command (allowing you to change the ID Scope for the board without having to reprogram the MCU's application firmware).

     <img src=".//media/image23.png" style="width:6.5.in;height:1.43506in" alt="A screenshot of a cell phone Description automatically generated" />